agathoklisx/libved/README.md

    :testkey               (test keyboard keys) :@balanced_check [--range=] (check for unbalanced pair of objects, without `range'
-                          whole file is assumed)
+                          whole file is assumed) :@bufbackup            backup file as (dirname(fname)/.basename(fname)`suffix',
-   :set options           (set options for current buffer
-                           --ftype=[string] set filetype
+                          but it has to be set first (with :set or with --backupfile), if backupfile exists, it raises a question, same if this true at the initialization :set options           (set options for current buffer --ftype=[string] set filetype
                            --tabwidth=[int] set tabwidth